The Blue City That Makes You Believe in Time Travel: A Samarkand Story

 Two kilometers north of the Registan, the remains of a 15th-century astronomical observatory tell the story of Tamerlane's grandson — a scholar-king who compiled a star catalog used for centuries across the Islamic world and Europe.

-The underground sextant (11 meters in radius) for measuring star positions has survived.
-It's a curved channel cut into rock, aimed at the sky.
-Walking down to see it, in the dim light of a stone tunnel, I thought about how much more effort it took to chart the heavens before computers.
-How much more it must have meant.
+The underground sextant (11 meters in radius) for measuring star positions has survived: a curved channel cut into rock, aimed at the sky.
+Walk down to see it in the dim light of a stone tunnel, and consider how much more effort it took to chart the heavens before computers — and how much more it must have meant.

 Entry: 25,000 UZS.
-The museum adjacent to the site explains the science in reasonable detail.
+The adjacent museum explains the science in reasonable detail.

 The Night Walk

-On my last evening, I walked from my guesthouse to the Registan after dark.
-The light show had ended.
-The tourists had gone.
-The square was lit only by amber streetlamps.
+Save one evening for the Registan after dark.
+The light show has ended.
+The tourists have gone.
+The square is lit only by amber streetlamps.

-I sat on the stone steps and looked up at the facades — the same facades that Alexander the Great's soldiers saw (in a different structure), that Marco Polo's caravans passed, that Genghis Khan's armies burned, and that Tamerlane rebuilt bigger, bluer, more defiant than before.
+Sit on the stone steps and look up at the facades — the same facades that Alexander the Great's soldiers saw (in a different structure), that Marco Polo's caravans passed, that Genghis Khan's armies burned, and that Tamerlane rebuilt bigger, bluer, more defiant than before.

 Samarkand has been conquered, burned, rebuilt, conquered again, rebuilt again.
 For 2,700 years.
 And it's still here, still blue, still beautiful.